 Let’s keep going back to the other Roosevelt, Teddy.
 More than 100 years ago, he used this carriage to get around.
 I hope he wasn’t in a hurry.

-Other cars at the Henry Ford Museum
+The Wienermobile and Other Sights at the Ford Museum in Dearborn

 The Henry Ford Museum can be found at 20900 Oakwood Blvd. in Dearborn, Michigan.
 It is theoretically possible to get here via public transportation (the 200 bus) from Detroit, but for easiest access, you’ll need to drive, which is fitting considering that this is a museum dedicated to cars.